CronSafe vs Healthchecks.io

 CronSafe is the better choice if:

-- You need Discord alerts built-in without configuring custom integrations
+- You want native multi-channel alerts without configuring webhooks manually

 Migration from Healthchecks.io